- Export existing users

 Owners, Admins, and custom roles may be granted access to Pledges.
 The available permissions are: View, Add, Edit, and Delete.
 Pledges permissions are only enabled if the user role receives access to at least View Contributions.

-These permissions let you manage access to the Member Access module, as well as to new member requests.
-You can enable or restrict users to:
+These permissions let you manage access to the Member Portal module as well as to new member requests.
+You can enable or restrict users regarding the following:

 - Member Requests: View requests in read-only mode, See the invitation link, Accept new member requests, or Reject new member requests.